damonkeys/covid-checkin/README.md

 * Mobile (responsive) frontend with pwa features
 * Backend with admin panel
 * QR-code generation
-* Backend for companies using this app for checkins (kind of yellow pages)
+* Backend for companies that use this app for their guests checkins
 * API-gateway
 * Short-Code generation (5-letter code to use if no QR-code reader is at hand)
 * SSH termination through Caddy